 When concerns are identified, clinicians at the Mom Newborn Center can seamlessly connect patients to higher-level care.

 In Colorado and Georgia, Kaiser Permanente has used home visits to support new families.
 Maternal child health nurses travel to the patient’s home to examine mom and baby, help with breastfeeding, and address social and emotional concerns.

-And in Northern California, Kaiser Permanente is piloting a range of options for keeping in closer contact with new moms — from post-discharge follow-up calls and emails to video and phone visits.
+And in Northern California, Kaiser Permanente uses a range of tools to keep in close contact with new moms — from post-discharge follow-up calls and emails to video and phone visits.

 “Many of our moms tell us they prefer video visits, because they don’t have to pack up the baby or worry about exposure to COVID-19,” Dr. Carlson said.
 “For our clinicians, a video visit is a great way to get a more complete picture of how parents are doing because they can see their interactions with the baby and the rest of the family.”

-Once her carpal tunnel syndrome improved, Uytengsu was able to get the baby to latch on using a breastfeeding position that the physician taught her.
+Once her carpal tunnel syndrome improved, Uytengsu was able to get her baby to latch on using a breastfeeding position that the physician taught her.
 It didn’t take long before Angelique was breastfeeding exclusively.